 Necessary documents for working in Germany

 In the first instance, and this should be considered intuitive, professional qualifications must be adequately documented, e.g. with relevant school, course or certificate certificates.
-It is also necessary to fill in a form containing application for recognition of professional qualifications and accompanying the application:
+It is also necessary to fill in a form containing an application for recognition of professional qualifications and to accompany the application:

-- a copy of an identity document (passport or identity card; alternatively, a document indicating a change of name, e.g. 'passport or identity card'). marriage certificate),
+- a copy of an identity document (passport or identity card; alternatively, a document on change of name, e.g. marriage certificate),

 - statements of the applications submitted to date and CV.

-Application for recognition of professional qualifications can be filed without being in Germany.
-I would also like to point out that depending on the profession, additional documents may be required for the application.
+You can apply for recognition of your professional qualifications without being in Germany yet.
+I would also point out that depending on the profession, additional documents may be required for the application.
 This applies in particular to regulated professions in the area of public health (e.g. a doctor) or Security (e.g. architect or engineer).

 In addition, in professions where there is contact with children and young people or people with disabilities, personal aptitude must be demonstrated (e.g. teacher or educator).
 Usually, the following documents and certificates are required for these professions: